jeffmiles63/kokkos-extensions/README.md

 `-DKokkos_PLUGIN_PATH="<local path to kokkos-extension>/UmpireSpace"`

-To Enable multiple plugins, separate paths with a semi-colon.
+To enable multiple plugins, separate paths with a semi-colon.

 `-DKokkos_PLUGIN_PATH="<local path to kokkos-extensions>/UmpireSpace;<local path to kokkos-extensions>/SICMSpace"`

-this option can also be used in conjunction with the kokkos generate_makefile.bash using the --cmake-flags option.
+This option can also be used in conjunction with the kokkos generate_makefile.bash using the --cmake-flags option.

 `--cmake-flags="-DKokkos_PLUGIN_PATH=<local path to kokkos-extension>/UmpireSpace"`